Amplifino/nestor/com.amplifino.nestor.associations/README.md

-# com.amplifino.nestor.associatinos
+# com.amplifino.nestor.associations #

-basic interfaces and classes to support lazy associations
+basic interfaces and classes to support lazy associations.
+Work in progress.